-The bending of the jet away from the mass-shedding donor star, investigated in e.g. \cite{perucho2008interaction} and subsequent papers, \cite{yoon2015global}, \cite{bosch2016effects}, and again confirmed in this paper, will lead to helical jet trajectories.
-In the most extreme cases, an observer will see the jet under different angles during an orbit of the system~\citep[see e.g.][]{horton-et-al:20}.
+The bending of the jet away from the mass-shedding donor star, investigated, for example, by \cite{perucho2008interaction} and subsequent papers, \cite{yoon2015global}, \cite{bosch2016effects}, and again confirmed in this paper, will lead to helical jet trajectories.
+In the most extreme cases, an observer will see the jet under different angles during an orbit of the system~\citep[see, e.g.,][]{horton-et-al:20}.
 Future works will lead to a more quantitative statement of this prediction.
 As a side note, we showed in Sect. \ref{sect:app_relat} that jets performed with a relativistic scheme display a higher propagation speed, even in the mildly relativistic case.
 Because the jet bending depends on the transverse momentum accumulated by the jet during its propagation, we would expect a weaker bending in relativistic simulations than in Newtonian simulations that are performed with the same parameters.

 Another unknown is wind clumping.
-We know that winds from hot massive stars are clumped \citep[e.g.][]{oskinova2012clumped} with density contrasts $\langle\rho^2\rangle/\langle\rho\rangle^2\approx2$, \cite{poutanen2008superorbital} suggested it is likely the case for Cygnus X-1 based on dips in the X-ray light curve \citep{2000MNRAS.311..861B, refId0, Hirsch_2019}.
-It is however unknown where these clumps are formed: in the stellar atmosphere or further away from the star, e.g. by supersonic turbulence in the wind.
-Whether these clumps are small and dense, an intermittent density fluctuation of compressible turbulence or a mix of both is also unknown, see discussion in \citet{2003IAUS..212..139W}. \cite{perucho20123d} suggests that even moderate wind clumping has strong effects on jet disruption, mass loading, bending and likely energy dissipation. \cite{Delacita2017} suggested that the standing shocks introduced in the jet flow by its interaction with a clumpy wind would generate a higher apparent gamma-ray luminosity through inverse Compton scattering of the stellar photons, as well as efficient synchrotron cooling.
-One may expect in light of these results that introducing clumpiness in the wind could significantly enhance the radiative cooling of the jet and bring even stronger modifications to its dynamics.
+We know that winds from hot massive stars are clumped \citep[e.g.,][]{oskinova2012clumped}, with density contrasts $\langle\rho^2\rangle/\langle\rho\rangle^2\approx2$. \cite{poutanen2008superorbital} suggested that this is likely the case for Cygnus X-1 based on dips in the X-ray light curve \citep{2000MNRAS.311..861B, refId0, Hirsch2019}.
+It is unknown, however, where these clumps are formed: in the stellar atmosphere, or farther away from the star, for instance, by supersonic turbulence in the wind.
+Whether these clumps are small and dense, an intermittent density fluctuation of compressible turbulence, or a mix of both is unknown as well; see the discussion in \citet{2003IAUS..212..139W}. \cite{perucho20123d} suggested that even moderate wind clumping has strong effects on jet disruption, mass loading, bending, and likely energy dissipation. \cite{Delacita2017} suggested that the standing shocks introduced in the jet flow by its interaction with a clumpy wind would generate a higher apparent gamma-ray luminosity through inverse Compton scattering of the stellar photons, as well as efficient synchrotron cooling.
+In light of these results, we may expect that introducing clumpiness in the wind might significantly enhance the radiative cooling of the jet and modify its dynamics even more strongly.